Deadwooding: Robust Global Pruning for Deep Neural Networks

-Leveraging Deadwooding, training a smaller network from scratch can be considered a more straightforward approach (than pruning) to achieve compressed models.
-However, several prior works \cite{li2016pruning,han2015learning} showed that training a pruned model from scratch does not result in an efficient model and that retaining weights from the initial training phase results in a better solution.
+Leveraging \emph{Deadwooding}, training a smaller network from scratch can be considered a more straightforward approach (than pruning) to achieve compressed models.
+However, several prior works \cite{li2016pruning,han2015learning} showed that training a pruned model from scratch does not result in an efficient model and that retaining parameters from the initial training phase results in a better solution.

-To evaluate that, we applied Deadwooding on a randomly initialized VGG16 model as the base model instead of a pre-trained one.
+To evaluate that, we applied \emph{Deadwooding} on a randomly initialized VGG16 model as the base model instead of a pre-trained one.
 The evaluation was performed on the CIFAR-10 dataset at 99\% pruning amount.
-According to the evaluation, the resulting compressed model fails to achieve good accuracy (only 10\% era); hence demonstrates that training the compressed model from scratch is not effective, which is in line with the state-of-the-art \cite{sehwag2020hydra,zhu2017prune}.
+According to the evaluation, the resulting compressed model fails to achieve acceptable accuracy (only 10\% {\sl eba}); hence demonstrates that training the compressed model from scratch is not effective, which is in line with the state-of-the-art \cite{sehwag2020hydra,zhu2017prune}.

-\section{Comparison with Multi-step pruning (Continuation of Section 7)}
+\subsection{Comparison with Multi-step pruning (Continuation of Section 7)}

-This section demonstrates that Deadwooding results in pruned models with similar $eba$ and $era$ for single-step and multi-step pruning (also known as Iterative Pruning \cite{molchanov2017pruning}).
+This section demonstrates that \emph{Deadwooding} results in pruned models exhibiting similar {\sl eba} and {\sl era} for single-step and multi-step pruning (also known as Iterative Pruning \cite{molchanov2017pruning}).
 In multi-step pruning, each iteration constitutes two steps: Pruning and Fine-tuning.
 We start with a low pruning amount and keep increasing the pruning amount in each iteration until the desired pruned amount (in the compressed model) is achieved.
 We compared the evaluation metrics of the 90\% pruned VGG16 model on the CIFAR-10 dataset using the presented single-step pruning approach and the multi-step version of our approach.
-We observe that the evaluation metrics for both approaches are almost the same, with a variation of 0.3 percent points in the $eba$ and $era$.
+We observe that the evaluation metrics for both approaches are comparable, with a variation of 0.3 percent points in the {\sl eba} and {\sl era}.
 Thus, we conclude that the multi-step pruning and single-step pruning result in similar pruned models, which is in line with state-of-the-art \cite{sehwag2020hydra}.